 Mindful Language: How to Practice it?
 (Attention, Hope, and Time)

-Nonetheless, practicing mindful language can help you recognize the phrases that might seem irritating to others.
+Nonetheless, practicing mindful language can help you recognize phrases that might seem irritating to others.
 Mindful language helps you think about the intention, awareness, and to communicate better.
 Begin by practicing mindful language with yourself through positive self-talk.
-As well as practicing self-gratitude, inner peace, and for speaking in a non-judgmental manner.
-It can be difficult at first especially if you made a habit to say certain phrases when you are speaking to someone at work or at home.
+As well as practicing self-gratitude, inner peace, and speaking in a non-judgmental manner.
+It can be difficult at first, especially if you make a habit of saying certain phrases when you are speaking to someone at work or at home.

-Not everyone can take bad news in a calm manner.
+Not everyone can take sad news in a calm manner.
 Observe how a person sounds on the telephone and in person.
 Although you cannot observe a person's body language through the telephone, it is possible to visualize how they are sitting, standing, or if they are uncomfortable when you are communicating with them.
-Keep in mind that if a person is at work and you have to give bad news about a family member's health; Do not interrupt them while they are working or having a business meeting.
-Also, understand that your family member might be too busy during work hours, and they might worry too much after hearing the bad news.
+Keep in mind that if a person is at work and you must give sad news about a family member's health; Do not interrupt them while they are working or having a business meeting.
+Also, understand that your family members might be too busy during work hours, and they might worry too much after hearing the sad news.

-If you do have to give a family member bad news about a family member's health, make sure that the family member at work does not get excited, nervous, or be in shock.
-Often it is better to wait and give the family member that is working some time so that they can go home safely.
-You do not want your family members to worry too much and neglect their work especially if there is nothing that a family member can do at that time.
+If you do have to give a family member unwelcome news about a family member's health, make sure that the family member at work does not get excited, nervous, or be in shock.
+Often it is better to wait and give the family members that are working some time so that they can go home safely.
+You do not want your family members to worry too much and neglect their work, especially if there is nothing that a family member can do at that time.
 When communicating mindfully, think about the timing.
-Lastly, be attentive and have hope that when communicating with busy family members that they will get the news in a timely manner.
+Lastly, be attentive and have hope that when communicating with busy family members they will get the news in a timely manner.

 Next, mindful language can be done with listening, acceptance, and with positivity.
 When speaking, speak to someone like the way you would speak to yourself.
-If you have to give bad news, ensure that they are calm and feel safe before hearing the news.
-Be careful in using clichés, phrases, sayings, or other context when it comes to communicating.
-Comunicate with honesty, gratitude, and in a calming manner no matter the situation.
+If you must give sad news, ensure that they are calm and feel safe before hearing the news.
+Be careful when it comes to communicating with clichés, phrases, sayings, or another context when it comes to communicating.
+Communicate with honesty, gratitude, and in a calming manner no matter what the situation.

 Be aware of the phrases that might be irritating, uncomfortable, or sound insincere.
 If the news is urgent, calm down by taking a breather.
 Find the correct time to communicate it.
 Before you speak, think about the person's emotional safety and emotional impact on how to communicate tough topics.
 Here are websites with more information about mindful language.